AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

   Display

-  -  Black screen on built-in display -> Inject enable-backlight-registers-fix was required to resolve this.
+  -  Black screen on built-in display -> Injecting enable-backlight-registers-fix was required to resolve this.
   -  Black screen on built-in display when rotating or connecting/disconnecting to/from external display -> This was due to using custom resolution to enable HIDPI resolution.
 Workaround is to set display resolution back to its default in prior and scale the resolution afterwards.
   -  Black screen on the HDMI port connected display -> bus ID of the HDMI port needs to be patched to 0x01.
   -  HDMI port coldplug not working -> Workaround is to inject force-online property.
 It will still take around 10 sec to come on with couple of flickers.
-  -  NO 4K resolution via external monitor -> Set DVMT Pre-allocated to 64MB using modGrub as there is no option for it in BIOS.
+  -  NO 4K resolution via external monitor -> Set DVMT Pre-allocated to 64MB using modGrub as this option is hidden in BIOS.
 (Make sure to remove framebuffer-stolenmem property)
   -  Brightness control keymapping (F6/F7) -> Add scan code 40=65 and 41=66 in VoodooPS2Keyboard.kext-> info.plist -> Custom Profile -> Default -> Custom PS2 Map.
 There are alternative ways to remap Fn+F6/F7 key such as [Brightnesskeys.kext](https://github.com/acidanthera/BrightnessKeys) or [SSDT-BRT6.aml](https://osxlatitude.com/forums/topic/15661-acpi-patch-for-brightness-keys-on-dell-laptops/) which require patching _OSI, OSID and BRT6.
 For me, F6 and F7 will do.
   -  Auto-rotation feature does not work.
 To manually rotate the screen, press and hold option/alt key(Ventura) and go to Display setting in System Settings for rotation option to show up in display settings.
 Alternatively, use [displayplacer](https://github.com/jakehilborn/displayplacer).
 One can create multiple bash scripts for each screen resolution and simply change resolution with a click or a tap.